CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

 ## CompuTec WMS Server Automatic Restart

 Restarting the CompuTec Server WMS service at least once every 24 hours is required to make it work properly.
-Use 'Windows Task Scheduler' to automate this (it is not a bug; it is just IT system specific).
+Use "Windows Task Scheduler" to automate this (it is not a bug; it is just IT system specific).

 1. **Task 1** - Stop CompuTec WMS Server
     - Trigger set for a specific time every day.